Helsinki-NLP/mammoth/docs/source/prepare_data.md

 ```
 Note that the extracted dataset will require around 30GB of memory.

-We use a SentencePiece model trained on OPUS Tatoeba Challenge data with 64k vocabulary size.
+We use a SentencePiece tokenizer trained on OPUS Tatoeba Challenge data with 64k vocabulary size.
 Download the SentencePiece model and the vocabulary:
 ```bash
 # Download the SentencePiece model
 wget https://mammoth101.a3s.fi/opusTC.mul.64k.spm